TotallyInformation/node-red-template-embedded/README.md

 A template project for running Node-Red in "embedded" mode which is great if you want to run multiple instances of Node-Red or work collaboratively with others.
 Also lets you take control of the ExpressJS server.

 # Release Notes

+## v0.0.6
+* added custom loggers for file output, syslog and a colorful console

 ## v0.0.5
 * Updated README
 * Removed references to node-red-contrib-ui